 Importance of Music in our school

+At Mayville Primary School, we believe that every child should have the opportunity to play music.
 The teaching of music develops skills and attitudes which can support learning in other curriculum areas e.g. listening skills, concentration levels, perseverance, self-confidence, creativity, respect and sensitivity towards others.
 Children are given the opportunities to develop their musical abilities and knowledge through other curriculum areas where appropriate.
 Through responding to and playing a wide range of music, the children will be helped to understand how sounds are made, changed and organised.
 The children will develop an understanding of musical processes including learning about and reading relevant musical symbols and notation.
-The children will understand how music is influenced by history, time and place of origin.

 Music Planning, Teaching and Learning